 Tips for Christmas at Animal Kingdom

 One of our favorite places to go for the holidays, Christmas at Animal Kingdom has really stepped it up for the holidays!
 Be sure to read up on Animal Kingdom at Christmas.
-You can find new holiday snacks, a show on the Tree of Life, and animal marionettes at throughout the park.
-Check out the decorations and you can revel all the holiday fun at Animal Kingdom.
+You can find new holiday snacks, a show on the Tree of Life, and animal marionettes throughout the park.
+Check out the decorations and you can revel in all the holiday fun at Animal Kingdom.

 Tips for Christmas at Disney Springs